GuiBibeau/accounting/memory-bank/activeContext.md

 ## Next Steps

-1. Verify the "Published YouTube Videos" grid display on the `/youtube/channel` page.
+1. Verify the "Published YouTube Videos" grid display and skeleton loader on the `/youtube/channel` page.
-2. Consider any further UI/UX refinements for the video cards or grid.
+2. Consider any further UI/UX refinements for the video cards, grid, or skeleton loader.
-3. Update `progress.md` to reflect the completion of this feature.
+3. Update `progress.md` to reflect the completion of the skeleton loader feature.

 ## Active Considerations & Questions